NISHANT03-cOdeR/CSE_IIITG/README.md

 - **Home Page:** The starting point of the website, displaying the department title, an "About" section, and a "Message from the HOD."
 Users can navigate to different sections from here.

-- **Faculty:** View detailed profiles of faculty members, including their names, designations, and contact information.
+- **Faculty:** View detailed profiles of faculty members, including their names, designations, publications, and contact information.

 - **Research:** Explore ongoing and completed research projects led by faculty members.
 Each project has details like the faculty name, project title, and funding amount.